PrathamPatil2002/Personal-Portfolio-Website/README.md

 ## 💡 Usage

-- Showcase your personal projects, skills, and blog posts.
+- Showcase your personal projects, skills.
 - Use as a template for your own portfolio by replacing images, text, and links.
 - The contact form can be connected to your preferred email service or backend.